Threading in C#

 }

-You can see from this that if you call VolatileWrite followed by VolatileRead, no barrier is generated in the middle: this enables the same brain-teasing scenario that we saw earlier.
+You can see from this that if you call VolatileWrite followed by VolatileRead, no barrier is generated in the middle: this enables the same brainteaser scenario that we saw earlier.

 Memory barriers and locking